The benefits of running

 It is important to be careful and take steps to reduce your risk of hurting yourself so you don't end up with overuse injuries.
 These injuries occur as a result of repeated mechanical stress on the tissue without sufficient time for recovery.
 Older runners especially need to be careful not to injure themselves.
 Those who have a history of injury and a longer duration of the activity will increase your risk of injuries from overuse.

 You can minimize the risk of injuring yourself by wearing appropriate footwear, and avoiding hard and uneven surfaces.
 It's also in your best interest to not suddenly and abruptly increase your pace or the duration when you are running.
 Older runners may find their balance is not as strong as it used to be so even surfaces are a must.
-At 61 years of age, I find that walking over walnuts in the back yard or small twigs now cause me to stumble,
+At 61 years of age, I find that walking over walnuts in the backyard or small twigs now causes me to stumble.
+I have )found that Retro walking (taking steps backward) has improved my balance.

 There is also a risk of sudden death when exercising, but studies reveal this only occurs on rare occasions.
 The bottom line is to take your time and pay attention to the signals your body may be sending that you are overdoing it.
 Make sure to check off with your health care provider then get to stepping.
 Literally, you will be running for your life.